atomisadev/ztranslate/README.md

 ## Well, how does it work?

+> **Note**: On the current release, the program doesn't quite yet fully translate phrases.
+It only determines if the repsonse is positive or negative.
+The AI is still actively being trained with new data to translate it.

 What a great question!
 This isn't anything too complicated, and anyone with a basic understanding of TensorFlow and Keras should understand how this works.
 I'm going to get pretty professional and well-worded, so prepare yourself.

 Well, this is an implementation of a sentiment analysis algorithm that utilizes the TensorFlow library.
 The primary purpose of this algorithm is to perform sentiment classification on a set of linguistic expressions, specifically slang phrases commonly used by the Gen Z demographic.